emeka-io/Arduino-Traffic-Logic/README.md

 ![Circuit Layout](./assets/circuit-layout-v1.png)

 ## 📸 Physical Build
-The real-world implementation using the RFID Starter Kit.
+A pic of the wiring using components of the RFID  Arduino Starter Kit.
 ![Wiring Layout](./assets/wiring-photo.jpeg)

 ## 🛠️ Hardware Setup